tarakreft/Framework/README.md

  A RESTful API using the http module to get, post, and delete jokes.

 #Getting Started
+You will need npm and node.js to use Chuckles.
 Clone the repo and type:

 ```javascript
 npm i
 ```
+into your terminal.
 Include in your project using:
 ```javascript
 var Joke = require('./app.js').Joke;
 ```